splinesoft/SSBuild/readme.md

 7. Zips your app's .dSYM.
 8. (Optional) Repeats steps 5-7 for an Adhoc (Testflight/Hockey/Crashlytics) build
 9. (Optional) Uploads important build artifacts -- your IPA(s) and .dSYM(s) -- to Amazon S3
-10. (Optional) Distributes your Adhoc build IPA and .dSYM to a beta service like Testflight, Hockey, or Crashlytics
+10. (Optional) Distributes your Adhoc build IPA and .dSYM to a beta service like Hockey or Crashlytics
 11. (Optional) Sends a push notification (powered by [Pushover](https://pushover.net/)) to your iOS devices with a success or failure message.

 SSBuild powers continuous integration, packaging, archiving, Adhoc distributions, and notifications for my app [MUDRammer - A Modern MUD Client for iPhone and iPad](https://itunes.apple.com/us/app/mudrammer-a-modern-mud-client/id597157072?mt=8).